Miras98/Maven_roaster_BI/README.md

 # ☕ Maven Roaster Analysis

 ## 📌 Overview
-The **Maven Roaster Analysis** project examines **sales trends, customer behavior, and product performance** using data from a coffee roastery business.
+The **Maven Roaster Analysis** project performs advanced analysis using DAX to examine **sales trends, customer behavior, and product performance** using data from a coffee roastery business.
 By analyzing transactional and inventory data, we uncover key insights that drive business decisions.

 ## 📊 Objectives